 The National Award for SEN Co-ordination is a statutory requirement for new SENCos to achieve within three years of appointment.

 The course is open to new SENCos, aspiring SENCos - and experienced SENCos who may wish to update and review their thinking and practice.

 This programme enables you to achieve a Postgraduate Certificate (60 Masters level credits), which you can also use towards gaining the MA in Inclusive Education.
 In addition, students who have QTS/QTLS and complete a portfolio to evidence they meet NCTL learning outcomes for SENCos are eligible for the NASENCO Award.

 The course comprises two 30-credit Masters level modules and critically considers current issues, debates, theories, recent research findings and the practical implications of special educational needs provision.
 The first module concentrates on the contexts for SEN/D practice at the present time and the influence of this on developing school policy and practice.
 The second module focuses on the SENCO’s role in leading and supporting provision for learners with SEN.

-- You will need at least a 2.2 Honours degree or equivalent
+- At least a 2:2 Honours degree

 - This course is not available for international students

 See the further details of tuition fees when studying a course at the University of Gloucestershire.

 - Teachers and lecturers wishing to develop their practice